dougfinnie/etsy-site-example/README.md

 ### ← script.js

-Some Javascript that uses a read only API key to make a Ravelry API request
+Some JavaScript that uses a read only API key to make a Ravelry API request

 ## Ravelry API Documentation